centreon/centreon-archived/doc/en/configuration_guide/imp/index.rst

 - With IMP subscription: `All the packs in the catalog <https://documentation-fr.centreon.com/docs/plugins-packs/en/latest/catalog.html>`_.

 .. note::
-    Yes 11 is different than 6 but we prefer to do not count Centreon Plugin Packs to monitor your Centreon platform.
+    Yes 11 is different from 6 but we prefer not to count the Centreon Plugin Packs that are only useful to monitor your Centreon platform.

 To connect your Centreon platform to Centreon user portal, please follow instructions below: